-Whitefish Montana
+- Whitefish Montana

 My first dream was to be heliguide which is what led me to Washington to work pro patrol in a class ‘A’ avalanche area.
 In the winters, the best part of my job was to ski the resort before the lifts were open, running slide routes with many pounds of TNT on my back.
 It’s pretty exciting to start avalanches with bombs in the name of safety.
 In the summers, I would guide white water rafting.
-In spring and fall I would live in the back of my truck or a trailer with my boyfriend and three cats.
+In spring and fall I would live in the back of my truck under the camper shell with my boyfriend and three cats.
 Random minimum wage jobs in the off season were only so fun, and after a while I became a massage therapist to remain gainfully employed during the seasons I wasn’t skiing or rafting.
-It turns out that my debutante training was valuable in getting jobs at high end resorts.
+It turns out that my debutante training was valuable for getting jobs at high end resorts.

 As I continued to patrol, I realized my knees weren’t holding up to the heavy pack, and began to realize that I didn’t have the years left in them to move forward towards my dream of becoming a heliski guide.
 I left the pro patrol to try and keep skiing as hard as possible for as long as possible.
-I focused on teaching skiing and my health.
-I managed three more mountains and eight more years before the end.
+I focused on teaching skiing and my health, and managed three more mountains and eight more years before the end.
 It was my experiences guiding and teaching that led me to our tag line of ‘Amazing Adventures for Ordinary People’.